 Evidence at trial established that Fuller sold lead paint in the 10 jurisdictions from 1894 to 1961.
 Between 1894 and 1948, Fuller marketed two lead products: Pure Prepared Paint and Pioneer White Lead in Oil.37 Fuller also marketed paints and other coatings that did not contain lead.
 Fuller's lead paints were sold at its own stores and by independent dealers in all 10 jurisdictions between 1894 and 1961.
-Plaintiff's experts testified that Fuller promoted the use of white lead by distributing brochures for consumers and painters that instructed them to use Fuller's lead paints for residential interiors and exteriors.
-They also asserted that Fuller's advertisements in the 10 jurisdictions instructed consumers to use Fuller's white lead paints on their residences.
+Plaintiff's experts testified that Fuller promoted the use of white lead by distributing brochures for consumers and painters that instructed them to use Fuller's lead paints for residential interiors and They also exteriors. asserted that advertisements in the 10 jurisdictions instructed consumers to use Fuller's white lead paints on their residences.